A holistic approach to commercial property

-These support functions stem from two companies; Frontier Accounting and Secretarial Services Pty Ltd (Frontier) and Centro Property Group Pty Ltd (Centro), which are 100% owned by Nova Properties, and are staffed by highly skilled and experienced professionals.
+These support functions stem from the company Frontier Accounting and Secretarial Services Pty Ltd (Frontier) which is 100% owned by Nova Properties, and is staffed by highly skilled and experienced professionals.

-These support companies work seamlessly to unpack the value inherent in the Group’s portfolio.
+This support company works seamlessly to unpack the value inherent in the Group’s portfolio.
 Keeping these skills in-house enables significant cost reductions, particularly in the administration and management spaces, which sets Nova Properties apart from other players.

 Frontier provides in-house accounting, finance, tax, company secretarial and stakeholder administration and communication services.

-Broadly speaking, Centro focuses on reducing tenant vacancies to maximise capital growth for Nova Properties.
+Broadly speaking, these service providers focus on reducing tenant vacancies to maximise capital growth for Nova Properties.
 Under-performing tenants are actively reduced, while each property’s tenant mix is analysed to optimise trading density and growth.
 Indicators like ‘spend-per-head’ and ‘feet through the door’ are monitored as reflections of trading density, which shows year-on-year improvement across the portfolio.

-Working cohesively these in-house resources, combined with management and industry expertise at Group level, facilitate and enable upfront planning of asset redevelopment.
+Working cohesively these in-house and external service providers resources, combined with management and industry expertise at Group level, facilitate and enable upfront planning of asset redevelopment.
 This long-term planning, as an enabler for reducing tenant vacancies by enhancing the value proposition and reducing the impact of redevelopment, contributes directly to the Group’s bottom-line.

 Nova Properties’ focus on ongoing redevelopment and property enhancements also contribute to addressing vacancies by virtue of the process being fast-tracked from the planning stage, to bringing funding partners on board, to leveraging long-term relationships with professionals, such as architects, engineers and quantity surveyors, right through to engaging with development and construction partners.